DrK-Lo/lotterhoslabprotocols/notebook/2021-04-27_labCleanupPlan.md

 - Go through LotterhosLab permissions and folders and make sure there is restricted access
 - Go through Google Drive
 - alan and Sara should think about data accessibility after graduation
+- Lotterhos lab on Discovery - permissions and folders
+- Database FMP backups

 ## Plan for defrost
+-